mokshadharma/git-focus/README.md

 *   `--subset`: The path to the file defining the subset of files to include.
 *   `--destination`: The directory where the new ephemeral repository will be created.

 This command performs several safety checks (e.g., for uncommitted changes) and then creates the new repository at the destination path.
-It will contain an initial commit representing the "baseline" state and a `metadata` file required for the sync process.
+It will contain an initial commit representing the "baseline" state and a hidden `.git-focus-metadata` file required for the sync process.

 ### Step 2: Let the LLM Work